Drawing - Installation - Sculpture - Photography - Video

-Mohssin Harraki creates drawings, videos, installations, photography and performances; all are questioning strong social and political issues.
-The artist is just as well examining the cultural construction as the post-colonial consequences and the collective imaginary.
-Social and cultural contexts that are unfamiliar to him are also part of his research.
-He’s interested in the cultural and political history of Morocco since the proclamation of Independence and to the themes such as the genealogy and transmission of power, the birth of nationalistic ideology and the formation of the collective conscience.
-The artists proceeds in general by creating a dialogue, with his peers, artists or with people he meets in the streets, as with the intervention “Fasting” in 2011 in Toulon.
-In his installations he explores themes of the book and the written word that he diverts out of their traditional contexts.
-Overall his art projects aim to explore the mechanisms of cultural construction, the constitution of memory and the collective imaginary.
+Mohssin Harraki works with drawing, video, installation, photography and performance as a means of questioning strong social and political issues.
+The artist questions both cultural constructions, as well as the post-colonial consequences and collective imaginaries.
+He is interested in topics such as genealogy, the transmission of power, and the formation of collective consciousness.
+The artist generally proceeds through dialogue, whether with his peers, artists, or with people he meets in the street, as during his “Jeûne” intervention in 2011 in Toulon.
+In his installations, he also explores the themes of books and writing, which he diverts from their traditional uses.
+Overall, all of the artist’s projects aim to explore the mechanisms of cultural construction and the constitution of collective memory and imagination.